agenkit/dotfiles/README.md

 # dotfiles

-Path in this repository mirror a typical Linux filesystem where `/` is this root folder.
+Paths in this repository mirror a typical Linux filesystem where `/` is this root folder.